LIDL

 - A fire truck set

-In addition, they have these sets available:
+In addition, they had these sets available:

 - An excavator